dbleu/java-library/.github/CONTRIBUTING.md

 1. Adding a new Method or Class
     - If your addition is not internal (e.g. an impl class or private method) you have to write documentation.
     - Keep your code consistent!
-        - Compare your code style to the one used all over Korewana and ensure you do not break the consistency
+        - Compare your code style to the one used all over DblEu and ensure you do not break the consistency
     - Do not remove existing functionality, use deprecation instead.